what happens if you put too much cement in concrete

 Adding Too Much Cement to The Mix

-Since the paste that makes up concrete is such an important part of the process, adding too much of a specific element can have some significant downsides.
+Since the paste that makes up concrete is an important part of the process, adding too much of a specific element can have some significant downsides.

 That being said, there are, obviously, downsides to adding too much cement to the paste mixture.
 Fortunately, the primary one is easy to spot immediately.

 Porous concrete is also susceptible to acidic and corrosive substances from the surrounding soil.
-This reacts with the cement, which contains a significant amount of water, and can cause further degradation (source).
+This reacts with the cement, which contains a significant amount of water and can cause further degradation (source).

 Adding Too Little Cement to the Mix